How Far to Drain an Above Ground Pool for Winter

 Updated:

-As the winter season approaches (sadly), it’s crucial to prepare your above ground pool for the freezing temperatures, assuming you live in an area with such a cold climate of course.
+As the winter season approaches (sadly), it’s crucial to prepare your above-ground pool for freezing temperatures, assuming you live in an area with such a cold climate.

 One key aspect of winterizing your pool is determining how far to drain the water.

-Draining your pool the correct amount can help prevent damage to the liner, walls, and skimmer, as well as reduce the risk of frozen pipes.
+Draining your pool the correct amount can help prevent damage to the liner, walls, and skimmer and reduce the risk of frozen pipes.
 With the right guidance and preparation, you can ensure your pool remains in optimal condition throughout the chilly season.

-In this article, we will explain how far below skimmer to drain pool for winter for various types of above ground pools.
+In this article, we will explain how far below the skimmer to drain the pool for winter for various types of above-ground pools.

 How Far to Drain Above Ground Pool for Winter

-Draining an above ground pool for winter is important for a number of reasons.
+Draining an above-ground pool for winter is important for many reasons.

 First and foremost, it helps protect your pool from potential damage caused by freezing temperatures.
-When water freezes, it expands, and this expansion can cause stress on your pool’s structure and liner.
+When water freezes, it expands, stressing your pool’s structure and liner.

-By lowering the water level, you reduce the risk of the pool liner stretching or tearing due to ice expansion.
+Lowering the water level reduces the risk of the pool liner stretching or tearing due to ice expansion.
 Additionally, properly draining your pool prevents damage to the skimmer and other essential components.

-A lower water level also minimizes the chances of the water infiltrating and interfering with the pool cover, which could lead to it sagging or tearing.
+A lower water level also minimizes the chances of water infiltrating and interfering with the pool cover, which could cause it to sag or tear.

 How Far to Drain Your Pool

 When preparing your above-ground pool for winter, it is important to drain the water appropriately.
-Draining your pool completely is not advisable, as it can leave dirt and debris in the bottom of the pool after winterizing and also the vinyl liner could become damaged if it dries out.
+Draining your pool entirely is not advisable, as it can leave dirt and debris in the bottom of the pool after winterizing and the vinyl liner could become damaged if it dries out.

 There are a couple of methods you can use to drain your pool.